How to transform an empty space into a "Rachel's Closet"

 Rachel’s Challenge: What was the exact need that your school was trying to fulfil?

-Rachel’s Challenge: What is the process for student if they want to utilize Rachel’s Closet?
+Rachel’s Challenge: What is the process for students if they want to utilize Rachel’s Closet?

 Dana: If a student wants to visit the closet they would either request on their computer through our Google help center to come in or they would let a counselor know and stop in and say, “I need to visit”.
 We are the ones that help arrange a time to visit for them that works.
 We try to keep them in class during academic times and have them visit during nonacademic times.
 We've had emergencies where they do come in during class.
 Sometimes the kids want to shop just on their own and other times they want someone to help them.
 Sometimes the Friends of Rachel are here and kids will come in and shop while they are present.
 They can help show them around and explain what is here and help them pick things out.
 One of the times I can think of when kids were shopping together was when there was an 8th grade recognition night in the spring.
 The kids got dressed up in semi-formal clothing.
 We had that kind of clothing available here.
 They came groups and shopped together.
 That's kind of fun for them and kind of takes away the stigma.
 It's a group thing and it's fun.